pocs-anguilla/anguilla/README.rst

 Conda
 -----

-Temporarily only (will move to Conda-Forge):
+Only temporarily in Anaconda.org (will move to Conda-Forge):

 .. code-block:: bash